ambra-dipiano/LATeasy/lateasy/templates/README.md

 ## Fermi analysis configuration

 Please, refer to the [fermipy documentation](https://fermipy.readthedocs.io/en/latest/).
+We provide a [template](./template_fermianalysis.yml) that you can fill out to your needs.

 ## Pipeline configuration

 The configuration file is structure in different tags.
 The following list provides a complete description of all parameters, which can also be found commented in the template file.
-We suggest to make a copy of the template provided and fill out all section required by your specific use case.
+We suggest to make a copy of the [template](./template_pipe.yml) provided and fill out all section required by your specific use case.

 In the following we present a description of the parameters pertainin to each section of the configuration file.